Undergraduate Research Opportunities Program

 The Undergraduate Research Opportunities Program (UROP) facilitates research experiences for undergraduates across all disciplines.
 UROP creates initiatives to encourage students to participate in knowledge creation and research enterprise with Georgia Tech's world-class faculty.
 Students may participate in laboratory, scientific, or computing research, or they may be involved in new discoveries in literature, social sciences, architecture, or business.
 Undergraduate students can participate in part-time or full-time research for course credit or pay.
 Opportunities are available Institute-wide, within specific colleges and schools, or in interdisciplinary settings.

-Additional opportunities include the President's Undergraduate Research Awards (PURA), the Research Option, spring symposia, workshops and training sessions promoting good research practices.
+Additional opportunities include the President's Undergraduate Research Awards (PURA), the Research Option, spring symposia, workshops and training sessions.
 Students may also reach out to the Undergraduate Research Ambassadors regarding any of the UROP programs or for assistance in finding research opportunities at Georgia Tech.
 More information is available on the Undergraduate Research web page.

 The Research Option offers students the opportunity for an in-depth, long-term research experience that culminates in a final paper or thesis.
 While the exact requirements for a research option vary by academic unit, students typically take the following steps:

 - Complete at least nine units of undergraduate research.
 At least six of the nine required hours should be on the same project.
 This research must be done with an approved Georgia Tech faculty member.

 - Over at least two, preferably three, terms

 - Research may be for either pay or credit (specific option plans differ by department).

 - For research for-pay to count towards the Research Option, you must register for an audit-only class (2698 or 4698 in most but not all academic units).

 - Take the sequence of two one-hour courses: